Summer MBSR Foundations course now enrolling!

 Mindfulness-Based Stress Reduction (MBSR) provides a training unlike any you may have encountered before.
 It involves cultivating a different relationship between you and the things that challenge you in your life, and relies completely upon the tools you already have.
 Specifically, mindfulness helps you develop the ability to be non-judgmental, compassionate, patient, present, and aware.
 You wouldn’t have come this far if these qualities did not exist in you somewhere

-Want to know more first?
+Want to know more?
 Call for a FREE CONSULTATION by phone.

 MBSR Structure and Content